Kidney (Chinese medicine): Energy aspects

 All of the four kidney energy aspects are essential in growth and development.
 These four aspects include kidney jing (essence), kidney yin (water), kidney yang (fire) and kidney qi.
 All of the body's functions rely on the heat provided by kidney qi and the gate of life (the space between the left and right kidneys).

 Kidney jing is the foundation of the yin and yang of all the body's organs.
 Kidney yin and yang are the primordial yin and yang, and the root of yin and yang to the zang organs.
 Kidney yin moistens and nourishes, while kidney yang provides warmth and promotes organs and tissue. kidney yang is the dynamic force necessary to start the system of balancing water metabolism, which also employs the spleen, lung, liver and san jiao.

 Dominating water metabolism

 The kidney is considered a water element.
 As the body's water gate, it regulates water metabolism and reception of qi.
 The foundation of yin fluid that nourishes and moistens the body is kidney yin.
 When the kidney receives fluid the qi of kidney yang divides it into two types, clear and turbid.
-Clear fluid is sent upward through San Jiao to moisten the lung and for the lung to distribute to the body, while turbid fluid is sent downward for expulsion by the bladder.
+Clear fluid is sent upward through the San Jiao to moisten the lung and for the lung to distribute to the body, while turbid fluid is sent downward for expulsion by the bladder.
 The water gate is also responsible for regulating the opening and closing of drainage ducts, namely the bladder and anus, which rely on the activity of kidney qi.
 Also, while lung qi controls respiration, kidney qi coordinates inhalation.

 Additional functions

 The kidney is responsible for hair luster, production of bone and brain matter, correct functioning of the ears, and regulating the opening and closing of the bladder and anus.
-Mentally, its responsible for supporting memory, while emotionally it is linked to determination, or willpower (zhi).
+Mentally, its responsible for long-term memory, while emotionally it is linked to when healthy determination, or willpower (zhi) and under stress fear.